Track mileage automatically

 Clothing

 Generally, clothing that can be used in both a professional and personal setting cannot be written off as a business expense.
-Only clothing that is used specifically for business purposes, such as a work uniform or safety equipment, is tax deductible.
+Only clothing used specifically for business purposes, such as a work uniform or safety equipment, is tax deductible.
+Read more about writing off clothes for self-employed.

 Haircuts